Medical Malpractice Statute of Limitations in New Jersey

 You can find the relevant New Jersey statute of limitations and exceptions at NJSA 2A:14.2.

 What about Injuries to Children?
 How Long Do You Have to Sue a Doctor?

 There are two exceptions for New Jersey’s medical malpractice statute of limitations:

 - Medical malpractice cases involving children.
 If a medical malpractice case involves a child, then the two-year countdown begins on the date of the child’s 18th birthday, unless the child was injured at birth.

 - Medical malpractice cases involving birth injuries.
 If a child suffers a birth injury, then the statute of limitations is extended to the child’s 13th birthday.

-Bring Forth Your Claim Today
+Bring Forth Your New Jersey Medical Malpractice Claim Today